 I’m an award-winning freelance writer and editor.
-I’ve published seven books and more than 500 articles in print and online publications, and have received a baker’s dozen of awards for my writing, editing and desktop publishing (remember that term?).
+I’ve published eight books and more than 500 articles in print and online publications, and have received a baker’s dozen of awards for my writing, editing and desktop publishing (remember that term?).
 My articles have been published in Writer’s Digest, Cincinnati Magazine, M.D.
-News Magazine and elsewhere.
+News Magazine, and elsewhere.

 In 1994, I founded “Beckman Communications,” through which I provide editing and writing services for individuals, educational institutions and businesses.

 My bachelor’s degrees are in geology and natural science/technical communications from Virginia Polytechnic Institute & State University and the University of Cincinnati, respectively.
 I have a master’s degree in English—with a concentration in editing and publishing—and a graduate certificate in professional writing from UC.

 I taught college students “Writing for Business” and “Scientific and Technical Writing” at UC from 1999 until 2004.
 Also from 1999 until 2004, I taught “Strength Through Cultural Diversity” at Miami University in Oxford, Ohio.
 Now I get my teaching kicks by teaching adult learners through my many workshops each year for writers who wish to get published, from a few hours in length to weekend-long retreats.
 I also teach writing classes for Communiversity at the University of Cincinnati.

 I have a husband, three sons, a dog and a cat, but I won’t be talking about them here (much to their relief).
 In my distant past, I worked for the National Park Service, the U.S. Environmental Protection Agency and the Veterans’ Administration.
 I also hold a second-degree black belt in tae kwon do and am a rabid (I’m sure I meant avid) member of Cincinnati’s May Festival Chorus, the longest continuous choral tradition in the Western Hemisphere.

 CHECK OUT MY WRITING